Kosmokleaner/DirectXShaderCompilerWiki/Home.md

 The goal of the project is to allow the broader community of shader developers to contribute to the language and representation of shader programs, maintaining the principles of compatibility and supportability for the platform.
 It's currently in active development across two axes: language evolution (with no impact to DXIL representation), and surfacing hardware capabilities (with impact to DXIL, and thus requiring coordination with GPU implementations).

 ## Building Sources
-To see how to build the compiler yourself, [check here.]
+To see how to build the compiler, [check here.]
 (https://github.com/Microsoft/DirectXShaderCompiler/wiki/Building-Sources)

 ## Running Tests